puthujjana/theragatha/content/en/theragatha/sujato/chapter-one/thag1.5.md

 Once hard to tame, now tamed themselves,
 Worthy, content, crossed over doubt.
 Victorious, with fears vanished,
-Dabba is steadfast, and has realized nibbāna.
+Dabba is steadfast, and has realized *nibbāna*.

 ## Notes